 - Antioxidants - apart from a diet high in antioxidant foods, it helps to flood your system with additional plant-based antioxidants.
-We suggest the Antiox Reds for this.
+We suggest the Happy Turmeric for this.

 - Fibre - to maintain regular bowel function then you need to load your system with lots of fibre.
-This may occur naturally with the change in diet; but if it doesn't, then try soaked chia and basil seeds, psyllium husks or the Klenz powder.
+This may occur naturally with the change in diet; but if it doesn't, then try soaked chia and basil seeds, psyllium husks.
 Fibre is important to bind to and clear any toxins released.

 As toxins begin to come out of your system, often your symptoms will exacerbate - since they're the cause of your symptoms in the first place.
 You may also notice slight nausea occasionally, and headaches are common.
 Generally, you will sleep very well and soundly.
 Low energy levels are common during this time, so make sure you can rest.

 This is why a well-constructed, safe, cleansing program is beneficial for all health conditions.